johnno1962/opaqueify/README.md

 This project is an experiment on a "best effort" basis but hopefully it should save you `some` typing.

+The project now contains an app target "Unbreak" which you can run to invoke the script binary for you.
+Open your package's Package.swift and press the "Prepare for Swift 6" button.

 The project has been extended to support Xcode .xcproject files instead of just Swift packages.
 Testing with NetNewsWire has shown your millage may vary quite a bit but the recipe I found